juxor/afaq/markdown/secB3.md

 enclosure, the process by which common land was turned into private property.
 Economist William Lazonick summaries this process:

-> _ "The reorganisation of agricultural land [the enclosure movement] . . .
+> _"The reorganisation of agricultural land [the enclosure movement] . . .
-inevitably undermined the viability of traditional peasant agriculture . . .
+> inevitably undermined the viability of traditional peasant agriculture . . .
-[it] created a sizeable labour force of disinherited peasants with only tenuous attachments to the land.
-To earn a living, many of these peasants turned to 'domestic industry' - the production of goods in their cottages . .
+> [it] created a sizeable labour force of disinherited peasants with only
+> tenuous attachments to the land.
+To earn a living, many of these peasants
+> turned to 'domestic industry' - the production of goods in their cottages .
-.
-It was the eighteenth century expansion of domestic industry . . . that laid the basis for the British Industrial Revolution.
-The emergence of labour- saving machine technology transformed . . . textile manufacture . . . and the factory replaced the family home as the predominant site of production."_
+> . .
+It was the eighteenth century expansion of domestic industry . . . that
+> laid the basis for the British Industrial Revolution.
+The emergence of
+> labour-saving machine technology transformed . . . textile manufacture . . .
+> and the factory replaced the family home as the predominant site of
-[**Business Organisation and the Myth of the Market Economy**, pp. 3-4]
+> production."_ [ **Business Organisation and the Myth of the Market Economy**
+> , pp. 3-4]

 By being able to _"legally"_ bar people from _"their"_ property, the landlord class used the land monopoly to ensure the creation of a class of people with